LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 Removed extraneous calls to :c:func:`N_VMin()` for simulations where the scalar valued absolute tolerance, or all entries of the vector-valued absolute tolerance array, are strictly positive.
-In this scenario, ARKode will remove at least one global reduction per time step.
+In this scenario, ARKODE will remove at least one global reduction per time step.

 The ARKLS interface has been updated to only zero the Jacobian matrix before